dliu18/rawlsnet/README.md

 [Full Paper](https://arxiv.org/abs/2104.03909)

 # Reproducibility Instructions
-The core implementation of RAWLSNET is included in the `utils.py` file.
+The core implementation of RAWLSNET is included in the `rawlsnet.py` file.
 The parent method in this file is `perturb_bayes` which then calls all of the necessary helper functions.

-The experiments in the paper can be reproduced by calling the corresponding main file.
-Principally, the file `college.py` reproduces Figure 2 from the paper.
+The file `college.py` reproduces Figure 2 from the paper -- the core example from the paper.
 Future examples and experiments can be created by writing a new main function and calling `perturb_bayes` accordingly.
 Users may find the comment header for `pertub_bayes` helpful.
 For convenience the documentation is also included below:

 ```python
 def perturb_bayes(data):